 CCMSETUPCMD="/nocrlcheck /mp:https://CONTOSO.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72057594037937951 CCMHOSTNAME=CONTOSO.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72057594037937951 SMSMP=https://remote1.contoso.net SMSSiteCode=CS1 AADTENANTID=256ed977-4388-a224-3d441dfb0def AADTENANTNAME=Contoso AADCLIENTAPPID=45b4c32c-89f9-4770-8a8b-a37d34fd2632 AADRESOURCEURI=https://contoso.onmicrosoft.com/d098acfa-8874-4ef6-a610-07440fb52c7c"

 /nocrlcheck only if you you haven't published the CRL on internet.

-With this LOB method ,client must connect to to MP (on-prem) or you must enable CMG to download full installation files because you only specify MSI which is not complete source files.
+With LOB method using MSI ,client must connect to to MP (on-prem) or you must enable CMG to download full installation files because you only specify MSI which is not complete source files.

-SCCM client installation source file size is over 200mb includes many files in it.
+SCCM client installation source file size is over 200mb which include ccmsetup.exe and others.

 How to we convert the source files to supported format?